Crowdfunding in Wisconsin

 - File a notice with the Division of Securities at least 10 days before commencing an offering – the notice must include a disclosure document, an escrow agreement with a Wisconsin-chartered financial institution, a financial audit (if applicable - upload with the disclosure document), and a $50 filing fee.
 File Online Here

-- Comply with the "instrastate" exemption under federal law, meaning that all offers and sales must be to Wisconsin investors.
+- Comply with the "instrastate" exemption under federal law, meaning that all sales must be to Wisconsin investors.

 - Make the offer available through one or more internet sites that are registered with DFI.

 - Provide a copy of the disclosure document to each prospective investor, hold all payments in escrow and not access them until the target offering amount has been raised.

 - Provide quarterly reports to investors.

 - Not be subject to the "bad actor" disqualification under federal securities law.